-The Graduate School takes its role in providing a robust and secure computing platform for the online graduate application, MyGradProgram and the Graduate School public website very seriously.
+The Graduate School takes its role in providing a robust and secure computing platform for the online graduate application portal, MyGradProgram, and the Graduate School public website very seriously.

 Local and off-site backups are performed regularly.
 Local backups of admissions data are done every hour, other MyGradProgram data is backed up every three hours.
 Other public-facing web content is backed up each day.
 Using UW Technology arrangements, daily full backups are stored off-site in a different seismic zone.

 Graduate School systems have been audited for security, and generally follow OWASP guidelines for web application security.
 Database and system logs are audited routinely and MyGradProgram provides transaction level auditing of data changes.
-Authentication for student data requires a SecurID token in addition to UW NetID login authentication.
+Authentication for student data requires a two-factor authentication (Duo) in addition to UW NetID login authentication.
 All MyGradProgram users are required to submit authorization forms with employee and authorized faculty signatures.
 These authorizations are regularly monitored.